macoto00/Feats-of-Strength/README.md

 ## Get oriented and start

 I used to rush home from work.
 I wanted a job that I enjoy and that fulfills me.
 So, I left my job, learned to program, and got a job as a programmer.
 I did all this while burdened with a mortgage, supporting a family with two kids and a wife on maternity leave.
 Successfully.
-Now, I rush to work.
+Now, I rush hapilly to work.

 Feel free to find more at -> https://www.macoto-dev.cz/